 This is a pretty simple trick that can give your object more pop!

-Trick #6: Creating a project that’s larger than 30 pages
+Trick #6: Create a project with more than 100 pages

 Don’t panic!
 Simply start a new project, use copy and paste to move over your layout for consistency and then keep going.